syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/customization.md

 By default, the `showMentionChar` which does not display the text content with the mentioned character is disabled.
 If the property [showMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) is enabled, it allows to display the respective [mentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MentionChar) configured along with the text content opted from the suggested list to display.

-The following example displays the text content along with the customized mentioned character as **#**.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/mention/customization/mention-char-customization/tagHelper %}